 2016: XRO established its first office in Singapore as a base for expansion into South East Asia.
 It completed the migration of its core platform to Amazon Web Services (AWS) with the aim of lowering its hosting and security costs, increasing its global scalability, and accessing big data algorithms and machine learning technologies.
 By the end of the year, it had 717,000 subscribers in 180 countries

 2018: Founder, Rod Drury stepped down as Chief Executive and Executive Director but remained on the Board as a non-executive Director.
 By the end of the year, XRO had 1.4 million subscribers in over 180 countries

-2019: XRO began to move away from its former strategy of developing most of its software in-house, in favour of acquiring and partnering with third-party providers after it: formed a strategic alliance with a United States' payroll software provider called Gusto ;and acquired a Canadian bookkeeping and data digitisation firm called Hubdoc.
+2019: XRO began to move away from its former strategy of developing most of its software in-house, in favour of acquiring and partnering with third-party providers after it formed a strategic alliance with a United States' payroll software provider called Gusto, and acquired a Canadian bookkeeping and data digitisation firm called Hubdoc.
 It also acquired Instafile of the United Kingdom to expedite the preparation and filing of tax returns for its United Kingdom customers

 XRO was first listed on the Australian Stock Exchange on 08 November 2012.
 It had 138.4 million shares on issue at the end of the 2018 financial year, 13% of which were owned by Rod Drury family interests, 10% by Craig Winkler’s interests, 9% by Matrix Capital and the rest by a mix of approximately 19,000 retail and institutional investors.

 XRO has 8 board members who, at the end of last year, collectively owned 32.3 million shares.
 The board comprises of: